People Strategists' Reveal Key C-Suite Secrets to Bend the Trend

 3) keen insights into comprehensive health promotion and neighborhood health assurance business models;

 4) know-how to replicate "experience curve" efficiency gains and bend-the-trend investment output effort; and

 5) expertise of informed physician executive leaders as front-line people strategists whose integrated role enables them to be more effective and focused.

 Critical thinking is not driven by answers but by questions.
 The driving forces in the people strategists' critical thinking process are the questions, which can lead to a better understanding of C-Suite leadership behaviors and how to create meaningful connections between employees and customers to achieve high profit margins.

-What are the secrets people strategists employ to command their CEO’s full attention?
-The answer can be found in six pointed questions to ask C-Suite executives in order to conform to the CEO’s reality (see Exhibit A).
+What are the secrets people strategists employ to command their CEO's full attention?
+The answer can be found in six pointed questions to ask C-Suite executives in order to conform to the CEO's reality.

 The CEOs C-Suite SBPI Survey Overview

 For more insight about the way to assess C-Suite awareness, knowledge and engagement in a comprehensive workforce wellbeing program, consider the experience of a $15 billion multinational manufacturer with double digit annual health care cost trend growth in self-insured plans.
 The entire senior management team met with HR professionals during an annual leadership conference to focus on business issues to sustain a competitive edge.

 That effort required gauging the team's awareness of employee health care issues and the cost of that care.
 The hope was to elevate these concerns beyond the benefits department and into the C-Suite.
 Another goal was to provide an objective benchmarking tool to track program progress internally and relative to other employers.

 The initiative was based on an optional multiple-choice, self-assessment survey of senior manager awareness of the current state and impact of company health care trends.
 The C-Suite survey tool was designed around commonly known leadership statistics, such as annual budgeted revenue growth.